On the Parenthesisations of Matrix Chains: All are Useful, Few Are Essential: All parenthesisations are useful

-In other words, $\mathcal{A}$ is uniquely optimal also on $\boldsymbol{k}'$.
-Since there are infinitely many choices for $\alpha$, each resulting in a distinct instance, we conclude that there are infinitely many instances on which $\mathcal{A}$ is uniquely optimal. \end{proof}
+Since this holds for any parenthesisation $\mathcal B \neq \mathcal A$, we can conclude that $\mathcal{A}$ is uniquely optimal also on instance $\boldsymbol{k}'$ and that the ratio between their costs remains the same.
+Since there are infinitely many choices for $\alpha > 1$, each resulting in a distinct instance, there are infinitely many instances on which $\mathcal{A}$ is uniquely optimal. \end{proof}